JudeQuintana/terraform-main/super_router_revamped_demo/README.md

 ---
 VPCs that opt-in to sending private AZ traffic out of the Egress VPC NATGWs:

-There can be many VPCs with `private = true` per Centralized Router regional mesh.
+There can be many VPCs with `private = true` per Centralized Router Regional IR.

 Validation will enforce
 - the VPC cannot have a NATGW per AZ.